Dazzle (manga): Characters

-Taylor is first introduced as a medic of a small clinic who saves Alzeid's life after he's been poisoned.
-She turns out to have been in the army with Alzeid and Baroqueheat, where she worked together with Solesta as medics.
-At some point, she married Solesta, who was later killed by Alzeid when the former tried to kill Rahzel.
+Taylor is a medic who saves Alzeid after he is poisoned.
+She previously served in the military with Alzeid and Baroqueheat, where she worked alongside and later married Solesta, who is ultimately killed by Alzeid.
+In the past, a younger and more insecure Taylor is advised by a time-traveled Rahzel, whom she begins to admire and address as "sensei".
+She was Involved in Second's cloning experiments and developed a degree of attachment to the young clones.

-In the past, Taylor had a much more innocent and insecure personality.
-After Rahzel gave her advice on how to choose a present for Second, she started calling Rahzel 'sensei' and admired her a lot.
-She was involved in Second's experiment involving his clones, or rather, the youngest clone.
-Perhaps because of Rahzel's influence, she seems to grow slightly attached to the clones.

 Media

 Manga

 Written and illustrated by Minari Endoh, Dazzle was originally serialized in Enix's shōnen manga magazine Monthly GFantasy from 1999 to 2002.
 It was later transferred to Ichijinsha's josei manga magazine Monthly Comic Zero Sum, where it ran from 2002 to 2019, before being transferred to the web version of the magazine, Zero-Sum Online, where it ran from 2019 to 2022.
 Due to the publisher switch, the first three volumes that were out at the time were re-published by Ichijinsha and released on August 26, 2002.
 The 24th and final volume was released on September 24, 2022.

-The manga has been licensed by Tokyopop for English language distribution in North America, and the first volume was released on January 10, 2006.
+The manga was licensed for English release in North America by Tokyopop, and the first volume was released on January 10, 2006.
 They only released ten volumes, with the last one published on January 6, 2009.